bnjmnhssnn/NgramSearch/README.md

 NgramSearch
 ===========

-NgramSearch is a reasonably fast fuzzy search implementation based on [ngrams].
-It is built with pure PHP and it's REST Api is inspired by Elasticsearch.
+NgramSearch is a key-value store with fuzzy lookup capabilities based on [ngrams].
+It can be used as a foundation to build reasonably fast fuzzy search applications for product names, book titles or similar things.
+NgramSearch built with pure PHP and it's REST Api is inspired by Elasticsearch.
 There is also a [demo frontend] with 15.000 indexed products (currently in german).

 ![PHP Composer](https://github.com/bnjmnhssnn/NgramSearch/workflows/PHP%20Composer/badge.svg)
 [![bnjmnhssnn](https://circleci.com/gh/bnjmnhssnn/NgramSearch.svg?style=shield)](https://circleci.com/gh/bnjmnhssnn/NgramSearch)